eagle9/palgo/merge-k-sorted-arrays/README.md

 N is the total number of integers. k is the number of arrays.
-Related Problems: 839 merge two sorted interval lists, 104 merge k sorted lists
+Related Problems: 839 merge two sorted interval lists, 104 merge k sorted lists correlate with external merge sorting, which is used to sort a big array that is too big for a single machine's memory